GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 Creating resilient software is a fundamental necessity within modern cloud applications and architectures.
 As systems become more distributed the potential for unplanned outages and unexpected failure significantly increases.
 Thankfully, Chaos and Resilience Engineering techniques are quickly gaining traction within the community.
 [Many organizations](https://coggle.it/diagram/WiKceGDAwgABrmyv/t/chaos-engineering-companies%2C-people%2C-tools-practices) -- both big and small -- have embraced Chaos Engineering over the last few years.
 In his fascinating [ChaosConf 2018][#chaosconf-2018] talk titled [_Practicing Chaos Engineering at Walmart_][#youtube-practicing], Walmart's Director of Engineering Vilas Veeraraghavan outlines how he and the hundreds of engineering teams at Walmart have implemented Resilience Engineering.
 By creating a robust series of "levels" or "stages" that each engineering team can work through, Walmart is able to progressively improve system resiliency while dramatically reducing support costs.

 This blog series expands on Vilas' and Walmart's techniques by diving deep into the five **Stages of Resiliency**.
 Each post examines the necessary components of a stage, describes how those components are evaluated and assembled, and outlines the step-by-step process necessary to move from one stage to the next.

-This series also digs into the specific implementation of each stage by going through the entire process with a real-world (albeit simple) API application hosted on AWS.
+This series also digs into the specific implementation of each stage by progressing through the entire process with a real-world, fully-functional API application hosted on AWS.
 We'll go through everything from defining and executing disaster recovery playbook scenarios to improving system architecture and reducing RTO, RPO, and applicable support costs for this example app.

 With a bit of adjustment for your own organizational needs, you and your team can implement similar practices to quickly add Chaos Engineering to your own systems with relative ease.
 After climbing through all five stages your system and its deployment will be almost entirely automated and will feature significant resiliency testing and robust disaster recovery failover.